bockp/Edge-Detection-project/edge2.md

 It does so by convolving the image separately with the horizontal (__kerH__) and vertical kernels ( __kerV__), using the *convolve()* function, then combines the results using euclidean distance averaging.

-[^Ref for wwhy euclidean distance can be used this way?]

 #### *normalizeConvResult(data,type)*